FelixOnline/v2/content/articles/2010-10-28-is-this-the-future-of-learning-at-imperial.md

 subtitle: >
   Professor Richard Thomas is the first lecturer at Imperial to encourage iPhones, Androids, and other smartphones in his lectures.
 Lizzie Crouch attends her first maths class in over six years to find out more!
 date: "2010-10-28 19:56:35 +0100"

 # Attributes from Felix Online V1
 id: "283"
 old_path: /news/283/is-this-the-future-of-learning-at-imperial
 aliases:
  - /news/283/is-this-the-future-of-learning-at-imperial
+imported: true
+comments:
+ - Is his name Richard or Robert You use both namesSorry its Professor Richard Thomas

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true